7 ways state CISOs can go bold for cybersecurity:

 Opportunities abound for states to collaborate and find strength in numbers.
 Look to establish partnerships with the private sector and possibly your state university system to share intelligence and resources.

-Whichever direction you choose, your bold ask has the best chance to gain approval (and funding) if it aligns with the state’s overall security strategy, supports the state’s IT roadmap, and ties back to mandates in Executive Order 14028.
+Whichever direction you choose, your bold ask has the best chance to gain approval (and funding) if it aligns with the state’s overall security strategy, supports the state’s IT roadmap, and ties back to grant mandates.

 Moving from ask to action